 Supporting teachers in the classroom

-We also want to better support teachers in the classroom.
-In the near future, we will provide teachers with a powerful digital tool called the Curriculum Development and Management Application (CDMA) that will let them interact with curriculum in ways they have never been able to before.
+Teachers will be provided with a new digital tool called the Curriculum Development and Management Application (CDMA) that will let them interact with the new curriculum in ways they have never been able to before.
 This tool will also support curriculum developers by allowing for a shorter curriculum development cycle.
-This means that curriculum can be updated as needed, within shorter time frames.
-This will help ensure that curriculum remains current and relevant.
+This means that curriculum can be updated as needed, within shorter time frames to ensure that it remains current and relevant.

 First Nations, Métis and Inuit content

 The focus on including First Nations, Métis and Inuit content reflects the importance of re-balancing the education system by engaging all students and teachers to learn alongside each other in the spirit of education for reconciliation.
 The future curriculum will help us honour commitments made to our First Nations, Métis and Inuit communities.